I've been around a while but not much of a poster. My recent quilting obsession has me joining in and I wanted to share some of my work.

 Next up, I made this last Friday, start to finish in one day and I had everything on hand except the backing fabric (blue water print).
 It's some of my precious Heather Ross prints, goldfish in bags, a beach scene & a dotted coordinate teamed up with some blue denim & 3 narrow blue & white striped prints my MIL sent me last week.
 I didn't have a plan or instructions, we laid it out on the floor a dozen times before I came up with this layout.
 It was a 1st birthday gift for a friend's daughter, one of my favorite projects to date.

-And last but certainly not least, this is MY QUILT top, I eat it so much I'm sending it out to be quilted by a pro
+And last but certainly not least, this is MY QUILT top, I love it so much I'm sending it out to be quilted by a pro

 I started cutting out pieces Saturday evening and finished it Sunday night about midnight.
 I used the templates for Drunkard's Path but assembled them differently so I got circles, I wanted a hippie Twister board quilt.
 I bought the fabric a few months ago to make a different batik quilt but it wasn't speaking to me, I'm glad I waited.
 All of the colored fabrics shown are actually the reverse side, they're from walmart, you know the ones with a shiny gold vein printed on them?
 I've been using them for years for lots of projects, I'm so glad they still carry them in so many colorways.
 The white is a dyeable white on white print also from walmart (it has tiny triangles on it) that I left white.
 I'm planning to back & bind it with white.
 It's not big enough for our king size bed, I'd guess it's around a full size, but I have a quilt from my grandmother with a white back that I usually use upside down so the Twister quilt can layer on top without showing off the sides of the mattress.
 I can't get the whole thing in the frame but here's a quick peek, once it's back from the quilter I'll hang it on the clothesline & get proper photos.
 I'm so excited, I've never made a quilt that I kept, they're always gifts.